elephantatech/Gujrati-Keyboard-Layout/README.md

 How to Use it
 =============

+After installation of the layout simply change keyboard you want to use on the application and change font type to Shruti. the Keyboard was optimized with the font Shruti in mind but might work with other fonts as well that come with windows by default.

-How to use this layout check his the page out http://gujarati.anirdesh.com/Gujarati-Layout.php
+How to use this layout check his the page out for the methodto use this layout http://gujarati.anirdesh.com/Gujarati-Layout.php

 Acknowledgement
 ===============